DIHYDRALAZINE

 Drug Warnings

 Don't stop taking $ name without talking to your doctor first.
 Stopping DIHYDRALAZINE gradually may cause changes in your heart rhythm and blood pressure, cause chest pain, or a heart attack.
 Your doctor will lower your dose gradually over a period of time to help prevent these symptoms.
 You should not use DIHYDRALAZINE if you have a very slow heartbeat, asthma, serious heart condition (sick sinus syndrome), or any heart blockage.
 Children weighing less than 4.5 pounds should not be given DIHYDRALAZINE.
 It should not be given to the children less than 12 years of age.
-Before taking DIHYDRALAZINE you should tell the doctor if you have any muscle disorder (myasthenia gravis, rhabdomyolysis), breathing problem (COPD, bronchitis, emphysema), low blood sugar level (hypoglycaemia), low blood pressure (hypotension), depression, previous heart failure, liver/kidney disease, thyroid hormone disorder, adrenal gland cancer, or problems with circulation (Raynaud’s syndrome).
+Before taking DIHYDRALAZINE you should tell the doctor if you have any muscle disorder (myasthenia gravis, rhabdomyolysis), breathing problems (COPD, bronchitis, emphysema), low blood sugar level (hypoglycaemia), low blood pressure (hypotension), depression, previous heart failure, liver/kidney disease, thyroid hormone disorder, adrenal gland cancer, or problems with circulation (Raynaud’s syndrome).

 Drug Interactions